jwijenbergh/FOD/inst/testing/fodexabgp/fodexabgp-install/README.txt

 (bridged via redis and a local sqlite database file named /opt/FOD/example-data)

 2.
-first admin user has still to be setup, either in cli (check ./prep_fod_exabgp2_on_ubuntu.sh for examples as comments) or via http://.../setup web UI
+Generally, after FoD installation, first admin user has still to be setup, either in cli (check ./prep_fod_exabgp2_on_ubuntu.sh for examples as comments) or via http://.../setup web UI
+Alternatively, ./install.sh now supports options to setup the first admin user (check ./prep_fod_exabgp2_on_ubuntu.sh)

 3.
 exabgp has still to be started manually with local BGP node id/ip address/AS and remote BGP node id/ip address/AS (freertr peer)